Agentic Lorebook¶

 The agentic selection is layered on top of the deterministic rules, not a replacement:

-- The keyword scan still runs (over the current turn) in parallel, so a keyword the Director overlooks still activates its entry.
+## Lorebooksection under the character description) rather than the per-turn block. - The keyword scan still runs (over the current turn) in parallel, so a keyword the Director overlooks still activates its entry.
 The Director can only add to the selection, never suppress a hard keyword hit.

 Enabling it¶